Vishal-Prakash/CS252_Assignment/3.21/readme.md

 My code is based on the [Collatz Conjecture code by Sean Staz](https://github.com/SeanStaz/theCollatzConjecture.c/blob/master/hailstone.c) .
 Mainly, command line arguments argc and argv were added to take input from the command line.
 A few variable names were changed.
 A few additions like displaying pid of the code, changing the printf were added and structure of the code was modified at some places as per necessity.
 I wemt through the code available on [UCM Assignments](http://ucmassignments.blogspot.com/2016/06/a-collatz-conjecture-collatz-conjecture.html) to get an idea of how the code works and the structuring of the output.

+**NOTE:** No license was found on their website.
+The author does not intend any copyright infringement.